microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 5. Once the Catalog attach and sync are complete, click on the 'Manage' dropdown and select ‘image definitions’- you can see image definitions imported
     a.
 [Optional] Choose one of the image definitions and select ‘Build’ - this action will generate a custom image to be used when creating dev boxes, thereby enhancing dev box creation times and achieving cost savings.
 This will take some time, so please move onto part 4 as it loads.

+# Part 4: Restore your dev box in the Developer Portal!
+*We can now complete step 8 in part 2 to restore your Dev Box!*
+1. Go to devportal.microsoft.com
+2. Select the Dev Box environment you wish to restore.
+3. Click on "Restore."
+4. Choose the desired [restore](#) point from the list of available **snapshots**.
+5. Confirm the restoration process.
+6. Once the restoration is complete, you will receive an email notification informing you that your Dev Box is restored and ready to use.

+# Part 5: Go to the Azure Portal and add additional governance to your dev box setup

+*We are going to edit your existing project and create a new pool to use the custom definition you previously created along with the custom network.
+We will add additional governance capabilities to that project + pool setup for utmost security and easiest management.*

 ### *Create a custom network connection in the Azure Portal*
 *Create custom network connection resources to leverage firewalls or connect to on-premise resources.
 For the sake of time, we have created a VNET.*